apache/iotdb/docs/Documentation/QuickStart.md

 * Installation from source code.
 If you need to modify the code yourself, you can use this method.
 * Installation from binary files.
 Download the binary files from the official website.
 This is the recommended method, in which you will get a binary released package which is out-of-the-box.(Comming Soon...)

-Here in the Quick Start part, we give a brief introduction of using source code to install IoTDB.
-For further information, please refer to Chapter 5 of this document.
+Here in the Quick Start, we give a brief introduction of using source code to install IoTDB.
+For further information, please refer to Chapter 4 of the User Guide.

 ### Installation from source code